 An international health insurance policy designed to cover expats should be considered if emergency medical treatment is not enough, and the employer wants to offer benefits such as preventative healthcare, vision or dental, mental health treatment, maternity coverage, and more.

-If the contract is in Switzerland, this may not be a concern, but there are certainly parts of the world where abduction is a real threat as reported in the infographic from Control Risks.
+If the contract is in Switzerland, this may not be a concern, but there are certainly parts of the world where abduction is a real threat.
 Even if a place may seem safe, there is always the threat of virtual kidnapping.
 Who do you turn to if you are out of the country and you receive a call saying that someone has abducted your children and will hurt them unless you send money to them immediately?
 Is it real or is it a scam?
 When a company buys a Kidnap & Ransom (K&R) policy, they are paying for professional advice and expertise as much as for financial protection.

 In countries with kidnapping activity, the risk of kidnap increases as the contract duration increases because kidnapping gangs like to have time to research victims and understand their travel patterns so that they can snatch them at the least risky time and place for the gang.